 “For what we need to know, of course, is not just that God exists, not just that beyond the steely brightness of the stars there is a cosmic intelligence of some kind that keeps the whole show going, but that there is a God right here in the thick of our day-by-day lives who may not be writing messages about himself in the stars but who in one way or another is trying to get messages through our blindness as we move around down here knee-deep in the fragrant muck and misery and marvel of the world.” – Frederick Buechner, Secrets in the Dark, A Life In Sermons.

-I am doing my best to practice healthy self care.
-It’s not selfish.
+I am doing my best to practice healthy self-care.
+It’s not a selfish thing to do.
 It’s not un-Christian.
 It’s not hokey.
 It’s important.
-If we aren’t fueled spiritually, emotionally and physically, what do we have left to pour out to others?
-Zero.
-Nada.
-Zilch.
+And here’s why:

 First things first: BREATHE!
 Like, right this moment.
 Deep breath in, then out.
 Repeat.